ul-gh/bms_gateway/README.md

 * Normal mode of operation is push mode towards all inverters:
-We push a unified BMS state update to the connected inverters as soon as it is available (calculated from all connected BMSes), optionally introducing a delay if PUSH_MIN_DELAY is set > 0.0 in config.
+We push a unified BMS state update to the connected inverters as soon as it is available (calculated from all connected BMSes), optionally introducing a delay if PUSH-MIN-DELAY is set > 0.0 in config.

-* If SEND_SYNC_ACTIVATED is set in config, instead of push mode, we wait for an inverter sync/acqknowledge-telegram (CAN-ID 0x305, data 8x 0x00) before sending the state update.
+* If SEND-SYNC-ACTIVATED is set in config, instead of push mode, we wait for an inverter sync/acqknowledge-telegram (CAN-ID 0x305, data 8x 0x00) before sending the state update.
 This will also enable a periodic task sending an outgoing sync telegram periodically to initially and repeatedly trigger the cycle.